CompEpigen/Nanopore_workflows/README.md

 If the reference is different, option 2 must be used.

 #### Run option 1:
-Option 1 can be used with cwltool. the following code will work at the odcf-worker01 because support of singularity images is required.
+Option 1 can be used with cwltool.
+Further the machine has to support singularity images, as different tools are required.
+The following code example shows how to execute the workflow on "odcf-worker01".
+Since the home directories have limited memory, we need to specify a path for temporary files, otherwise they will exceed the memory capacity.
+Furthermore, cwltool stores the created outputs in the directory in which it is executed.
+Therefore, it is recommended to create a seperate directory for this run.

 ```bash